 How terribly strange to be seventy.
 (Simon and Garfunkel, 1968).

 I was reading the biography of one of our instructors here in Costa Rica.
 He wrote about his vast training in several martial arts.
 And then one day he was attacked and he discovered the painful truth; none of what he had spent years learning did him any good.
-He began the painful truth for something more realistic and found us.
+He began the painful search for something more realistic and found us.

 We do not search until we need.